Gretchen Whitmer kidnapping plot: The Null brothers

 Michael and William Null, twin brothers, allegedly helped conduct surveillance on Whitmer's vacation home.
 They were also former members of another militia group called Michigan Liberty Militia.
 They were photographed at a protest held by Michigan United for Liberty, a right-wing group protesting against Whitmer's COVID-19 lockdown orders, at the Michigan State Capitol on April 30.
 William also attended another anti-lockdown rally in May, as well as Black Lives Matter rallies in Grand Rapids and Flint, according to Barry County Sheriff Dar Leaf, though Leaf also said William vented about the movement.
 William was also photographed at a February 2017 protest against President Trump's Executive Order 13769, held by the Equality Caucus of Genesee County in Flint.
 He and members of the Michigan Liberty Militia were counter-protesting while wearing military fatigues, carrying firearms, and waving a Gadsden flag.
 William also allegedly made threats against the protesters on Facebook.
+According to William, both he and his brother attended gun drills and helped to scout Governor Whitmer's home, but refused to take part in the plot once Fox suggested getting explosives.

 The brothers were two of the five suspects turned over for trial on December 7, 2022.
-They are accused of providing material support for terrorist acts as well as a gun crime.
+They were accused of providing material support for terrorist acts as well as a gun crime.
+Their trial opened in August 2023 alongside Molitor, and on September 15 they were acquitted of all charges.